suffolklibraries/sljekyll/libraries/hub/makerspace/index.md

 		</tbody>
 		</table>

 		<p>The Innov-is 750E is a dedicated embroidery machine with a large embroidery area.
-It has 135 built in designs and 6 fonts for you to choose from and add to your embroidery projects.</p>
+It has 135 built in designs and 6 fonts for you to add to your embroidery projects.</p>

 		<p>Features:</p>